 Introduction to the UCC Book of Worship

-Dipko on the 12 Principles informing the UCC Book of Worship
+12 Principles informing the UCC Book of Worship (Dipko)

 Gunnemann on Eucharist

-A 1985 artile by Louis Gunnemann entitled "Eucharist: Sacrament of Discipleship" that was published in the Wisconsin Conference journal On the Way
+A 1985 article entitled "Eucharist: Sacrament of Discipleship" that published in the Wisconsin Conference journal On the Way.

 Crabtree on Inclusive Language

-An excerpt from a 1985 presentation by Davida Crabtree entitled "Rock, Water and Word" (from LTH VII)
+An excerpt from a 1985 presentation by Davida Crabtree entitled "Rock, Water and Word."
+(Living Theological Heritage)

-A article by Norman Jackson entitled "An Indian Perspective on the United Church of Christ" published in New Conversations (from LTH)
+An article by Norman Jackson entitled "An Indian Perspective on the United Church of Christ" published in New Conversations.
+(Living Theological Heritage)

-Excerpts from a Prism article on Asian American perspectives on UCC theology (from LTH VII)
+Excerpts from a Prism article on Asian American perspectives on UCC theology, by David Hirano.
+(Living Theological Heritage)

 Armijo on Immigrant Theology

-Excerpts from an essay written by a Hispanic UCC member about the ways in which immigration calls for a new kind of theology
+Excerpts of an essay by Enrique Armijo about the ways in which immigration calls for a new kind of theology.
+(Living Theological Heritage)

 Toward the 21st Century

-A small book by Jane Fisler Hoffman entitled Covenant: A Study for the United Church of Christ 2008 64pps (made available by permission of the author)
+A small book by Jane Fisler Hoffman entitled Covenant: A Study for the United Church of Christ (2008), made available by permission of the author.

 Statement on Pronouncements

 In 1959 the General Synod debated how actions of the Synod should be understood.
-This Statement (reaffirmed in 1969) states that actions of one part of the UCC are morally binding, even when they are not legally binding (from LTH VII)
+This Statement (reaffirmed in 1969) states that actions of one part of the UCC are morally binding even when they are not legally binding.
+(Living Theological Heritage)

 Spike on Two Anxieties

-An excerpt from a 1963 article by Robert Spike that appeared in the Christian Century describing the concerns of local churches weighing their decision to join the United Church of Christ.
+An excerpt from a 1963 article by Robert Spike describing the concerns of local churches weighing their decision to join the United Church of Christ.
+(Living Theological Heritage)

 Toward an Understanding of Local Autonomy

-A paragraph from a presentation Bruggemann made in 1977 at the 100th anniversary of the German Evangelical Synod in North America.
-It highlights the personal engagement that nurtured Evangelical polity
+A paragraph from a 1977 presentation Walter Brueggemann made at the 100th anniversary of the German Evangelical Synod in North America.
+It highlights the personal engagement that nurtured Evangelical polity.

 Synopsis of General Synod Actions 1957-1999

-A 1991 paper on UCC ecclesiology prepared as background for restructuring the national setting of the United Church of Christ leading to the new 2000 Constitution and Bylaws.
+A 1991 paper on UCC ecclesiology, prepared as background for restructuring the national setting of the UCC leading to the new 2000 Constitution and Bylaws.
+(Living Theological Heritage)

 UCC Constitution and Bylaws

-The UCC Constitution underwent major revisions in 2000.
-Other amendments related to ministry were voted in 2005 and 2009.
+The UCC Constitution and Bylaws underwent major revisions in 2000; other amendments related to ministry were voted in 2005 and 2009.

 Schmeichen on the UCC Constitution